So Am I (Ava Max song)

-"So Am I" is a song by American singer Ava Max, released on March 7, 2019, through Atlantic Records as the second single from her debut studio album, Heaven & Hell (2020).
+"So Am I" is a song by American singer and songwriter Ava Max, released on March 7, 2019, through Atlantic Records as a single.
+It was later included on her debut studio album, Heaven & Hell (2020).
 The song was written by Max, Charlie Puth, Maria Jane Smith, Victor Thell, Gigi Grombacher, Roland Spreckley, and the producer Cirkut.
 It is an electropop song which discusses the importance of self-love, being an outcast and not fitting into society.
 A remixed version of the song featuring South Korean boy band NCT 127 was released on July 3, 2019, with additional rap verses performed in English and Korean.

 Upon release, "So Am I" peaked at number 13 on the UK Singles Chart, and at number 14 on the Australian ARIA Singles Chart.
 It also peaked at number five on the US Billboard Dance Club Songs chart.
 The song was certified triple platinum in Poland, double platinum in Australia, and received platinum certifications in the United States, Brazil, Canada, Denmark, and Switzerland.
 The Isaac Rentz-directed music video was released on March 7, 2019, which depicts Max performing in a school with students; the concept was chosen by Max to represent the theme of bullying.

 Background

 Max teased the release of "So Am I" on Twitter for several weeks, encouraging fans to share pictures of themselves to "show the world what makes you different" using the hashtag #SoAmI.
 The song was released for digital download and streaming on March 7, 2019, and on contemporary radio stations in the United States on June 25, 2019.
 It was co-written by Max, Charlie Puth, Maria Jane Smith, Victor Thell, Gigi Grombacher, Roland Spreckley, and the producer Cirkut.

-A remix featuring South Korean boy band NCT 127 was announced by Max on July 2, 2019 with the official cover art, which resembled a high school yearbook.
+A remix featuring South Korean boy band NCT 127 was announced by Max on July 2, 2019, with the official cover art, which resembled a high school yearbook.
 It was released on July 3, 2019.
 Mark and Taeyong perform new life-affirming rap verses in English and Korean halfway through the song before Jaehyun accompanies Max during the chorus.
 Both the former and Doyoung also perform backing vocals throughout the remix.